 The program generates cartesian/internal coordinates for fullerene isomers and performs a topological/graph theoretical analysis.
 The results can be used for plotting 2D/3D fullerene graphs (e.g. Schlegel diagrams and 3D structures), and serves as a starting point for further quantum theoretical treatment.
 Version 4 incorporated C++ routines for the first time linked to the original Fortran program using much improved algorithms.
-Version 4.4 is more robust than previous versions, and contains a more extended evaluation of topological indicators, a harmonic oscillator force field including dihedral angles, vibrational frequencies (although the force constants have not been adjusted yet), general Goldberg-Coxeter transformations of C20 (now all icosahedral fullerenes can be constructed), access to both the Yoshida and House of Graphs databases, an improved Tutte embedder, a correct ring spiral count, a generalized ring spiral algorithm with jumps, tight lower and upper bounds for Hamiltonian cycles, and a neighbourhood spiral ring search algorithm.
+Version 4.5 is more robust than previous versions, and contains a more extended evaluation of topological indicators, a harmonic oscillator force field including dihedral angles, vibrational frequencies (although the force constants have not been adjusted yet), general Goldberg-Coxeter transformations of any fullerene, access to both the Yoshida and House of Graphs databases, an improved Tutte embedder, a correct ring spiral count, a generalized ring spiral algorithm with jumps, tight lower and upper bounds for Hamiltonian cycles, and a neighbourhood spiral ring search algorithm.
 The fullerene database has been brought into a more compact form and extended up to C150, and up to C200 for IPR isomers, and is now more compact.

 This is an open-source code and free for distribution (except for commercial purposes).
 Please cite the following paper if you use this program for publishing data:

 1) P. Schwerdtfeger, L. Wirz, and J. Avery, "Program Fullerene - A Software Package for Constructing and Analyzing Structures of Regular Fullerenes", Version 4.4, J. Comput.
 Chem.
 34, 1508-1526 (2013).

 We also recommend to cite the following book (many of the concepts used can be found here):